We are a local firm with national experience!

 BECAUSE HEALTHCARE PROJECTS ARE COMPLEX AND HIGHLY TECHNICAL IN NATURE...

 ...they require experienced, qualified architects and interior designers!
-We are proud to be one of the few firms in the nation to have two in-house ACHA Board Certified Healthcare Architects as well as an AAHID Board Certified Healthcare Interior Designer!
+We are proud to be one of the few firms in the nation to have three in-house ACHA Board Certified Healthcare Architects as well as an AAHID Board Certified Healthcare Interior Designer!

 The American College of Healthcare Architects (ACHA) is an accreditation body made up of experienced healthcare architects.
 Only highly qualified individuals, who pass a rigorous exam, demonstrate their level of expertise through a portfolio of their work and meet a high standard of continuing education requirements can achieve ACHA certification.
 To learn more about ACHA see video posted below or visit: http://www.healtharchitects.org/Pages/default.aspx